-As a result of the COVID-19 pandemic and its impact on the economy, including the significant increase in unemployment, we experienced a material increase in new defaults in 2020, substantially all of which related to defaults of loans subject to forbearance programs implemented in response to the COVID-19 pandemic.
-Beginning in the second quarter of 2020, the increase in the number of new mortgage defaults resulting from the COVID-19 pandemic had a negative effect on our results of operations and our reserve for losses.
-However, more recent trends in Cures have been more favorable than original expectations, resulting in favorable loss reserve development in 2021.
-See Note 11 for details on reserve development trends.
+The onset of the COVID-19 pandemic resulted in a significant increase in unemployment, which had a negative impact on the economy.
+As a result, we experienced a material increase in new defaults in 2020, substantially all of which related to defaults of loans subject to mortgage forbearance programs implemented in response to the COVID-19 pandemic.
+Beginning in the second quarter of 2020, the increase in the number of new mortgage defaults resulting from the COVID-19 pandemic had a negative effect on our results of operations and our reserve for losses for that year.
+However, subsequent trends in Cures have been more favorable than original expectations, resulting in favorable loss reserve development on prior period defaults in 2021 and in 2022.
+See Note 11 of Notes to Consolidated Financial Statements for additional information on our reserve for losses.